redmejia/redmejia.github.io/README.md

 # Reynaldo Fullstack Developer

-Hi, I am Reynaldo and this is my portfolio.\
+Hi, I am Reynaldo and this is my portfolio.
-I would to share my projects with you.
+I would like to share my projects with you.